the-dao/whitepaper/README.md

 ### Venture_League

 The Venture League would be the team that is responsible for sourcing deal flow and finding compelling investments.
-This League could be well-suited for open community involvement using appropriate social coordination toolswhile ensuring confidentiality of certain deals (see Community, below).
+This League could be well-suited for open community involvement using appropriate social coordination tools while ensuring confidentiality of certain deals (see Community, below).

 ### Compliance_League